josephdadams/ProTally/README.md

 * Tally Boxes can either be displayed as transparent boxes with a color border, or as a filled-in box.
 The transparent box is turned on by default.
 * Tally Boxes can display the label, if the name is known and transmitted with the tally data.
 * To resize/position a tally box, click "Resize/Move" for that box.
 The Tally Box will appear on the screen.
 When you are finished, click "Save Window Position".
+* To use a blink(1) device with ProTally, it must be connected to the system prior to opening ProTally.
+Then, select it from the list for the Tally window you want to pair it with.
+You can choose to have it mirror the tally window, not use the blink(1) device at all, or only use the blink(1) device with no visible on-screen window.
 * Update all desired Tally Address fields and choose "Update Tally Settings" at the bottom of the menu to save the settings.

 ## Special Notes: